-Performance measures included in previous FBI MD&A documents may have changed as a result of new information that was unavailable prior to submitting previous financial reports.
-Due to the requirement to disclose performance data in the MD&A before the close of the data entry period, reports of certain FY 2010 performance measures should be considered tentative and are annotated accordingly.
+Performance measures included in previous FBI Management's Discussion and Analysis (MD&A) documents may have changed as a result of new information that was unavailable prior to submitting previous financial reports.
+Due to the requirement to disclose performance data in the MD&A before the close of the data entry period, reports of certain FY 2011 performance measures should be considered tentative and are annotated accordingly.
 Other subsequent changes to prior year data may have occurred due to factors beyond the control of the FBI's data collection systems (e.g., convictions overturned on appeal).
-For previously estimated measures, the FBI reviewed and revised selected FY 2009 performance data from the FY 2009 MD&A. The FBI's FY 2011 Authorization and Budget Request to Congress documented these revisions.
+For previously estimated measures, the FBI reviewed and revised selected FY 2010 performance data from the FY 2010 MD&A. The FBI's FY 2012 Authorization and Budget Request to Congress documented these revisions.

-FY 2010 REPORT ON SELECTED ACCOMPLISHMENTS
+FY 2011 REPORT ON SELECTED ACCOMPLISHMENTS

-STRATEGIC GOAL 1: Prevent Terrorism and Promote the Nation's Security 60 percent of the FBI's Net Cost supports this Goal.
+STRATEGIC GOAL 1: Prevent Terrorism and Promote the Nation's Security 61 percent of the FBI's Net Cost supports this Goal.